 Human well-being is directly affected by the health of our seas, yet public awareness of many of the challenges facing the marine environment remains low.
 For decades, researchers have investigated issues such as non-native species, climate change, pollution, overfishing, and ocean acidification, but these topics are only recently gathering interest from outside the academic community.

-Alongside Invisible Dust, Blueprint brings together eight other major UK-leading marine research, engagement, advocacy and environmental arts organisations: Marine Biological Association; King’s College London; Joint Nature Conservation Committee; Sir Alister Hardy Foundation for Ocean Science; University of Plymouth Marine Institute; University of Edinburgh; Scottish Association for Marine Science and Incredible Oceans.
+Including Invisible Dust, Blueprint is a consortium of eight other major UK-leading marine research, engagement, advocacy and environmental arts organisations: Marine Biological Association; King’s College London; Joint Nature Conservation Committee; Sir Alister Hardy Foundation for Ocean Science; University of Plymouth Marine Institute; University of Edinburgh; Scottish Association for Marine Science and Incredible Oceans.
 This project is funded by NERC, the Natural Environment Research Council.

 Activity to date:

-Following this event, the consortium developed a plan for a two-strand training and public engagement programme working with Early Career Researchers (ECRs), taking place in Plymouth on the 26th – 28th March (taking place at the Marine Biological Association) and Oban, Scotland on the week of the 11th – 15th June (based at SAMS).
+Following an intensive training and planning weekend, the consortium developed a two-strand training and public engagement programme working with Early Career Researchers (ECRs) and early career scientists, taking place in Plymouth (at the Marine Biological Association) and in Oban, Scotland (based at SAMS).

 More information about the projects can be found on the Future of our Seas dedicated website: here.